Breaking it down: A Q&A on machine learning

 Machine learning is not brand new, and has its roots in 18th century statistics.
 But you’re right it has really heated up lately for three reasons.

 First off, we need a huge number of examples to teach computers how to make good predictions, even about stuff you or I would find easy (like finding a dog in a photo).
-With all the activity on the internet, we’ve now got a rich source of examples computers can learn from.
-For example, there are now millions of dog photos labeled as “dog” on websites around the world, in every language.
+With all the activity on the Internet, we’ve now got a rich source of examples that computers can learn from.
+For example, there are now millions of dog photos labelled as 'dog' on websites around the world, in every language.

 But it’s not enough to have a lot of examples.
 You can’t just show a bunch of photos of dogs to a webcam and expect it to learn anything – the computer needs a learning program.
 And lately the field (and Google) has made some exciting breakthroughs in how complicated and powerful those machine learning programs can be.

 However, our programs are still not perfect, and computers are still pretty dumb, so we have to see a lot of examples a bunch of times to tweak a lot of digital knobs to get it right.
 That all takes a huge amount of computing power, and fancy parallelised processing.
 But new software and hardware advancements have made that possible, too.

 What’s one thing computers can’t do today, but will be able to do soon, thanks to machine learning?

 Practically yesterday, speech recognition struggled to recognise just ten different digits when you read your credit card number over the phone.
 Speech recognition has made incredible advances in the last five years using sophisticated machine learning, and now you can use it to issue Google searches.
 And it’s getting even better, fast.